ShahabMokari/training-classifier-in-python/README.md

 4. Feature selection based on the words from corpus

-5. Training classifiers with Naive Bayes and SVM algorithm
+5. Training classifiers with Naive Bayes, SVM and AdaBoosting algorithms

 6. Evaluating the classifier